csharp-fluentftp

 Install-Package FluentFTP

 Here are some examples of how to use FluentFTP extracted from the library’s documentation.
-For example, a basic connection to a server and obtaining information from a file.
+For example, a basic connection to a server and getting file information.

 // create an FTP client and specify the host, username and password